RealityBending/Onboarding/README.md

 ### 2. Get the Admin done

-Do whatever is required on the admin side, complete the ethical certification, the mandatory trainings, etc.
+Do whatever is required on the admin side, complete the ethical certification, the mandatory training courses, etc.

 - [ ] Ethics Certification (on ethics and integrity in research)
 - [ ] University mandatory courses (if you are an employee)

 ### 3. Get Connected

-It might not be good news if you're an introvert that prefers to stay anonymous on the internet, but doing research at our lab will require you to build a public persona and engage openly with the world of research.
+It might not be good news if you're an introvert who prefers to stay anonymous on the internet, but doing research at our lab will require you to build a public persona and engage openly with the world of research.

 #### 🗣️ **Discord**